checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 **5. Click Login button:** We use Playwright's `getByRole()` locator to find the login button and also `.click()` on it right away.

-**6. Wait for the dashboard and close:** The expected behaviour is that the dashboard loads.
+**6. Wait for the dashboard:** The expected behaviour is that the dashboard loads.
 We assess this by checking whether the element with the test ID `home-dashboard-table` is visible.
 The `getByTestId()` method is looking for elements where the `data-testid` attribute matches the provided value.
+Playwright Test will automatically tear down the `page` fixture after the test has finished.

 ## How do I create a Browser check?